artsiomkorzun/1brc-walkthrough/Walkthrough.md

 We will be using `hyperfine --warmup 3 --runs 10` to measure the execution time.
 So let's begin.

+### Disclaimer
+In a normal situation we would use a profiler to find out the bottlenecks in performance, and we would optimize the most critical ones.
+But here we want to optimize everything.
+I already spent a lot of time chasing these bottlenecks and made a lot of mistakes.
+Here I want to highlight only the changes which were successful.

 ### 00 - Baseline
 We begin wil a simple and short solution similar to the original one provided by the author of the challenge:
 ```java